 Eligibility: Applicants must have completed their residency in pediatrics or internal/family medicine.
 While many applicants will have completed fellowship training in pediatric hematology/oncology, such training is a not a prerequisite for admission to this program.
 For further information and application details, please contact David Meni at firstname.lastname@example.org.

 How to Apply: Applicants must submit three letters of recommendation (one of which must be from the applicant’s Program Director or Department Chair), a curriculum vitae, and a one page personal statement.
 All items can be submitted via PDF to the Education Program Coordinator, David Meni at email@example.com.
-(Letters of recommendation can be e-mailed, however they must display an original signature and be sent directly by the recommending party).

 Internal Number: 2

 About Memorial Sloan Kettering Cancer Center, Department of Pediatrics

 MSK is an equal opportunity and affirmative action employer committed to diversity and inclusion in all aspects of recruiting and employment.
 All qualified individuals are encouraged to apply and will receive consideration without regard to race, color, gender, gender identity or expression, sexual orientation, national origin, age, religion, creed, disability, veteran status or any other factor which cannot lawfully be used as a basis for an employment decision.

 Federal law requires employers to provide reasonable accommodation to qualified individuals with disabilities.
 Please tell us if you require a reasonable accommodation to apply for a job or to perform your job.
 Examples of reasonable accommodation include making a change to the application process or work procedures, providing documents in an alternate format, using a sign language interpreter, or using specialized equipment.